 - Good behavior at school (for children who may have trouble not talking at school)

 - Potty training

-Learning responsibility is not going to happen by mistake, it is a deliberate thing parents must instill in children.
-Whether parents do this unconsciously, it is important to give them consequences, direction, and support when teaching them how to be responsible individuals.
+Learning responsibility is not going to happen by mistake; it is a deliberate thing parents must instill in children.
+Whether parents do this unconsciously, it is vital to give them consequences, direction, and support when teaching them how to be responsible individuals.

 © 2014 Angela Michelle Schultz